TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/ImgResource/Index.rst

 ^^^^^^^^^^^

 The :ref:`imgResource <t3tsref:imgresource>` function relates to modifications of pictures.
-Its main usage is the property :code:`file` of the :ref:`IMAGE <t3tsref:cobj-image>` object.
+Its main usage is the property `file` of the :ref:`IMAGE <t3tsref:cobj-image>` object.

 This, for example, allows an image to be resized: